 You should always have with you a mix of U.S. dollars and foreign currency as a last resort.

 Not everywhere accepts plastic.
-For example, street markets that are common in European cities, only take cash.
-Taking a few hundred dollars of cash seems about right.
+For example, street markets that are common in European cities may only take cash.
+Taking a few hundred dollars in cash seems about right.

 5. Keep a copy of your card information with you

 If your cards are lost or stolen on your travels, having the phone numbers of your card issuers as well as your card information will come in handy.
-The 800 number you currently have will probably not work outside the United States.
-Contact your issuer and get an 800-number that works where you’re traveling.
+The 800 number you currently have will probably not work outside the U.S. Contact your issuer and get an 800 number that works where you’re traveling.

 Pack the copies of your card info in a secure place but separate from the cards (not in your wallet, for example).
-Incidentally, you might also take a photocopy of your passport.
+Incidentally, you might also take a photocopy of your passport in case your passport is lost or stolen.
+Carrying a copy will help speed up the process of issuing a new passport at the local embassy or consulate.

 6. Consider getting a money belt